 Pray for our city, our elected leaders, and for real change in the housing inequity that exists in our community.

-Learn: Join us on May 18 at 6:30 pm to learn more about the history and impact of the housing crisis in the Harambee Neighborhood, and how Milwaukee Habitat for Humanity is working to provide a path to affordable homeownership and neighborhood stability.
-During this educational Zoom event, we will be joined by Milwaukee Habitat Executive Director, Brian Sonderman, as well as Paula Butler, Community Engagement Specialist, and Kristi Sebald, Development Coordinator for Faith Communities.
-To receive the Zoom link, please email Laura Hancock at email@example.com.
+Learn: Please watch the video below (or at https://youtu.be/KMHv8z_lGKQ) to learn more about the history and impact of the housing crisis in the Harambee Neighborhood, and how Milwaukee Habitat for Humanity is working to provide a path to affordable homeownership and neighborhood stability.
+Joining this educational Zoom event is Milwaukee Habitat Executive Director, Brian Sonderman, as well as Paula Butler, Community Engagement Specialist, and Kristi Sebald, Development Coordinator for Faith Communities.

 Volunteer: By volunteering with Milwaukee Habitat for Humanity, you can be a part of the change you want to see in your community.
 We offer several opportunities to build or repair homes with families, in addition to volunteer opportunities at our local Habitat ReStores, on committees and in our offices.
 Learn more about volunteering here: https://milwaukeehabitat.org/volunteer.